 About this Area of Pando

 The Lower Pando Exclosure Section of Pando spans approximately 17.86 acres and is one of two major sections of the tree that feature permanent 8-foot protective fences used to keep deer and elk out.
-While growth varies across Pando’s larger expanse, this section features the second largest concentrations of regeneration in Pando, and for good reasons.
-Fencing combined with fire have shown the most promise to restore Pando’s health, which has been in question for some years.
-Working between 2012-2014, the Fishlake National Forest used prescribed fire to destroy underbrush and stimulate Pando’s roots in the effort to restore the health of the tree.
-In terms of landscape, this section features a mix of old, middle aged and new branches.
-It also features a massive volcanic field near the bottom, and hosts magnificent wildflower blooms each “spring” (July).
-As the only section of the Pando with a maintained footpath that figures as part of the Lakeshore Trail, it is the most most visited section of the tree for those wanting to experience Pando first hand.
+While growth varies across Pando’s larger expanse, this section features the second largest concentration of regeneration in Pando and, for good reasons.
+Fencing, conifer removal combined with low fire to remove overlying debris and stimulate growth has shown the most promise in restoration efforts as has been done here.
+Working between 2012-2014, the Fishlake National Forest used prescribed fire to destroy underbrush and stimulate Pando’s roots in an successful effort to restore the health of the tree.
+In terms of landscape, this section features a mix of old, middle-aged and new branches.
+It also features a massive volcanic boulders and large fields of exposed lava flow from this land’s volcanic past.
+As the only section of the Pando with a maintained footpath that figures as a spur from the Lakeshore Trail, it is the most visited section of the tree for those wanting to experience Pando first hand.